The 2020 BrandZ™ Global Top 100 report by WPP is out. It's conclusion: that strong brands bounce back faster during periods of volatility.

 - They engage their partners around purpose.

 H&M the fast-fashion Swedish retailer, has had to fend off accusations that it fuels overconsumption.
+It has set itself an ambitious challenge of "ultimately making fashion sustainable and sustainability fashionable".
 While it’s been battered by the pandemic, it is sticking with its vision to become carbon neutral by 2030.
 H&M is currently testing circular business models in areas such as rental, repair and refurbishment.
 Meeting such an ambitious target requires working with new suppliers and partners; to ensure that all materials it uses are sustainably sourced or recycled.

 - They take a stand and evolve as culture evolves.